Hunting Dog Names – 215+ Names for Your Puppy PalLast updated: by Jessi Larson

 - Rebel – Great for kick-butt, daring pups.

 - Rocky – As in Rocky Balboa, the tough boxer played by Sylvester Stallone.
 Rocky is another name on our top 20 most popular choices.

 - Rogue – A rebellious, fun option for female hunting dog names.

 - Ryder – A strong and stylish moniker.

-- Sarge – Love this tough, commanding name for a hunting dog.
+- Sarge – Love this tough, commanding name.

 - Scheels – This retail chain has plenty of great gear for hunters.

 - Scooter – This just sounds like a hunting dog name, doesn’t?

 - Spartan – Sparta was a warrior society in ancient Greece that defeated Athens in the Peloponnesian War.